-Why you need Wp Super cache plugin?
+Why do you need the WP Super Cache plugin?

-This way, when any page is requested from your blog, static page will be served instead of processing all PHP scripts.
+This way, when any page is requested from your blog, static pages will be served instead of processing all of the PHP scripts.

-If you know how to Install WordPress plugin, simply search for “Super cache” and install & activate it on your WordPress site.
-Once installed, you need to switch on the cache by going to settings > Wp Super cache
+Once installed, you need to switch on the cache by going to Settings > WP Super Cache.

-Easy option: Cache on > Update Status
+Easy > Cache On > Update Status

 - Cache hits to this website for quick access.
 (Recommended)

-- Use Mod_rewrite
+- Use Mod_rewrite to save cache files.
+(Recommended)

 - Compress pages so they’re served more quickly to visitors.
 (Recommended)

 - Cache rebuild.
 Serve a supercache file to anonymous users while a new file is being generated.
+(Recommended)

 - Mobile device support.

-If you get an error like difference in mod_rewrite or .htaccess rule, under advnace tab option comes to Mod rewrites rule and click on “Update mod_Rewrite rules”
+If you get an error like “difference in mod_rewrite” or “.htaccess rule”, under the “Advanced” tab, go to “Mod Rewrites rule” and click on “Update mod_Rewrite rules”.

 Here is a video tutorial to learn how to set up the WP Super Cache plugin: